Transparency; the first thing they claim – the last thing they want.

 Although the eye may immediately “see” the protruding head of some terrible beast, in actuality the object is obviously merely knarled, weathered, partly charred wood.
 The “beast” lies within us and is projected or imputed by the mind onto the object.

-In similar fashion every day we project our hopes and fears onto external objects in the world, even though in reality their actual character may bear no resemblance to our imaginings.
-Demonizing or worshiping impersonal forms or people are two extremes or sides of the same coin of delusion that are held dear by the ego ready to produce in judgement over others.
+In similar fashion every day we project our hopes and fears onto external objects in the world, unconsciously judging strangers by how they look, even though in reality their actual character may bear no resemblance to our imaginings.
+Demonizing or worshiping impersonal forms or people are two extremes or sides of the same coin of delusion that are held dear by the ego ready to pronounce in judgement over others.

 In the case of the mythology behind 666, “the number of the beast”, there is no evidence to back up the many extreme claims made over the centuries; indeed, to the contrary…